 (2) Acceptance of or acting in the office of member shall not of itself render the provisions of Part 3 of the Public Sector Management Act 1994 or any other Act applying to persons as officers of the Public Service applicable to that member or affect or prejudice the application to him of those provisions if they applied to him at the time of the acceptance of or acting in that office.

-[Clause 4 amended by No. 35 of 2003 s.
+[Clause 4 amended by No. 32 of 1994 s.
+3; No. 35 of 2003 s.
 217(2).]

 5. Validity of acts